DuckyBoi-XD/Ride-The-Duck/README.md

     python -m pip --version
     ```

-    If you get a confirmation about ride-the-duck beign installed then you should be good to go.
+    If you get a confirmation about ride-the-duck being installed then you should be good to go.

 3. Run game

-    To run the game, all you need to do is to use the command "RTD" or "ride-the-duck"
+    To run the game, all you need to do is to use the command 'RTD' or 'ride-the-duck'

 4. Have fun C: